kubernetes/kubernetes/docs/admin/node.md

 ## Node Management

-Unlike [Pods](../user-guide/pods.md) and [Services](../user-guide/services.md), a Node is not inherently created by Kubernetes: it is either created from cloud providers like Google Compute Engine, or from your physical or virtual machines.
+Unlike [Pods](../user-guide/pods.md) and [Services](../user-guide/services.md), a Node is not inherently created by Kubernetes: it is either taken from cloud providers like Google Compute Engine, or from your pool of physical or virtual machines.
 What this means is that when Kubernetes creates a node, it is really just creating an object that represents the node in its internal state.
 After creation, Kubernetes will check whether the node is valid or not.
 For example, if you try to create a node from the following content: